Murder of Jimmy Farris

+Description of the fight

 The following description of the fight and stabbing is from the "Summary of Facts and Proceedings" in the January 29, 2001 California Court of Appeal findings.
 Note that the term "appellants" excludes Christopher Velardo, 17, owner of the pickup truck, who remained in the truck throughout the incident and was tried separately.At approximately 7:00 p.m.
 McLoren and Farris were in the McLoren backyard in the immediate vicinity of the fort.
 Without permission or invitation, all appellants as a group entered the McLoren backyard by hopping over a fence.
 Micah Holland (Micah) and Miliotti entered first.
 Jason and Hein followed approximately ten to fifteen feet behind Micah and Miliotti.
 Micah immediately entered the fort and Miliotti stood in the doorway.
 Appellants did not have permission or invitation to enter the fort.
 There had not been prior arrangement for the sale of marijuana between McLoren and appellants.

 Appellant Jason was carrying a folding pocketknife.
 There is no evidence that appellants Micah, Hein, or Miliotti carried weapons or that any of them knew Jason carried a pocketknife.

 Appellant Micah unsuccessfully attempted to pull open the locked desk drawer.
 Next, appellants Micah and Hein, in a threatening manner, shouted words demanding that McLoren turn over the key to the locked desk drawer.
-Appellant Micah, when threatening McLoren and demanding the key, shouted, “Give me the key fool” and “Give me the key, ese.
-You want shit with Gumbys, ese?”
+Appellant Micah, when threatening McLoren and demanding the key, shouted, "Give me the key fool" and "Give me the key, ese.
+You want shit with Gumbys, ese?"
 McLoren refused to relinquish the key.

 Appellants Micah, Jason and Hein then verbally and physically assaulted McLoren.
 The intensity and violence of the battle escalated.
 McLoren held Micah face down on a bed and elbowed him about the back and neck.
 Jason attempted to pull McLoren off of Micah.
 McLoren kicked Jason in the face.
-McLoren then heard appellant Jason say, “Let’s get this fucker.”
+McLoren then heard appellant Jason say, "Let's get this fucker."
 While being held in a headlock, McLoren twice felt sharp, debilitating, pulsating sensations, which later proved to be multiple stab wounds.
 Jason admitted stabbing McLoren.

 After McLoren was stabbed, Farris entered the fort and became involved in the melee.
 Farris confronted Jason, who turned and, without hesitation, stabbed Farris twice in the torso.
 Immediately thereafter, McLoren observed Hein beating Farris in the head and face with his fists.
 Farris did not resist or otherwise defend himself from the blows administered by Hein.